particle-iot/docs/src/content/reference/device-os/firmware.md

 - INPUT\_PULLUP does not work as expected on TX on the P1, Electron, and  E Series and should not be used.
 - INPUT\_PULLDOWN does not work as expected on D0 and D1 on the P1 because the P1 module has hardware pull-up resistors on these pins.

+On Gen 2 devices (Photon, P1, Electron, and E Series), GPIO pins are 5V tolerant if all of these conditions are met:
+- Digital input mode (INPUT) (the ADC is not 5V tolerant)
+- Not using INPUT_PULLDOWN or INPUT_PULLUP (internal pull is not 5V tolerant)
+- Not using pins A3 or A6 (the DAC pins are not 5V tolerant, even in INPUT mode)
+- Not using pins D0 and D1 on the P1 only as there is a pull-up to 3V3 on the P1 module only

 Also beware when using pins D3, D5, D6, and D7 as OUTPUT controlling external devices.
 After reset, these pins will be briefly taken over for JTAG/SWD, before being restored to the default high-impedance INPUT state during boot.

 - D3, D5, and D7 are pulled high with a pull-up